 - 1. The Borrower carries out an ES assessment of the Project in accordance with the requirements of ESS1. - 2.
 The Bank assists the Borrower in determining the process to be followed, and the different methods and tools to be used by the Borrower to carry out the ES assessment and to document the results of such assessment.
 These are described in general terms in ESS1, Annex 1.
-The ES assessment considers the ES risks of the Project throughout the Project lifecycle, and identifies appropriate mitigation measures. - 3.
+The ES assessment considers the ES risks of the Project throughout the Project life-cycle, and identifies appropriate mitigation measures. - 3.
 As necessary, the Bank assists the Borrower in preparing the terms of reference for any tools (including those required by specific ESSs) to be used as part of the ES assessment, ensuring that these reflect the need for adequate inter-agency coordination at the country level and consultation with stakeholders. - 4.
-Staff may assist Borrowers in carrying out Greenhouse Gas estimates for Projects, where capacity is lacking, for example, in FCV and IDA Projects.
+Staff may assist Borrowers in carrying out greenhouse gas estimates for Projects, where capacity is lacking, for example, in FCV and IDAProjects.

-SECTION V - BANK DUE DILIGENCE
+SUB-SECTION III.2 - BANK DUE DILIGENCE

-- 1. The Bank carries out ES due diligence of all proposed Projects, including as required by Bank Policy, IPF.
-The ES due diligence is appropriate to the nature and scale of the Project, and proportionate to the level of ES risks and impacts. - 2.
-The Bank's ES due diligence assesses whether the Project is capable of being developed and implemented in accordance with the ESSs or, where the Bank is relying on the Borrower's ES Framework for all or part of the Project, whether this is likely to address the risks and impacts

-- of the Project and enable the Project to achieve objectives materially consistent with the ESSs. - 3.
+- 1. The Bank carries out ES due diligence of all proposed Projects including, as required by the Bank Policy, "Investment Project Financing".
+The ES due diligence is appropriate to the nature and scale of the project, and proportionate to the level of ES risks and impacts. - 2.
+The Bank's ES due diligence assesses whether the Project is capable of being developed and implemented in accordance with the ESSs or, where the Bank is relying on the Borrower's ES Framework for all or part of the Project, whether this is likely to address the risks and impacts of the Project and enable the Project to achieve objectives materially consistent with the ESSs. - 3.
 Where a Project poses specific risks and impacts to individuals or groups who, because of their particular circumstances, may be disadvantaged or vulnerable, the TT will approach such risks and impacts in accordance with Bank Directive on Addressing Risks and Impacts on Disadvantaged or Vulnerable Individuals or Groups. - 4.
-As part of its due diligence, the Bank: - a. reviews relevant aspects of the ES assessment with the Borrower; - b. assesses the adequacy of the capacity of institutions responsible for management of ES risks and impacts; - c. discusses and agrees with the Borrower on the adequacy of financing arrangements for the measures and actions set out in the legal agreement, including the ESCP; - d. determines whether the recommendations of the ES assessment are properly addressed in Project design; - e. discusses with the Borrower the measures and actions and a completion date for such measures and actions to be included in the ESCP; - f. reviews the Borrower's ES Framework and time table for gap filling measures, if applicable; and - 5.
-The TT prepares the ESRS which sets out an accurate and comprehensive record of the Bank's due diligence of the Project, and includes the following: - a. an accurate description of the Project and any Associated Facilities (as defined in ESS1); - b. a description of the key potential ES risks and impacts of the Project; - c. the sources of information on which the Bank's due diligence and the ESRS has been based; - d. a discussion of the key ES risks and impacts by reference to the relevant ESS, and the proposed mitigation measures; and - e. a summary of the key measures and actions agreed to in the Legal Agreement, including the ESCP, together with timeframes for implementation.
+As part of its due diligence, the Bank: - a. reviews relevant aspects of the ES assessment with the Borrower; - b. assesses the adequacy of the capacity of institutions responsible for management of ES risks and impacts; - c. discusses and agrees with the Borrower on the adequacy of financing arrangements for the measures and actions set out in the legal agreement, including the ESCP; - d. determines whether the recommendations of the ES assessment are properly addressed in Project design; - e. discusses with the Borrower the measures and actions and a completion date for such measures and actions to be included in the ESCP; - f. reviews the Borrower's ES Framework and timetable for gap filling measures, if applicable. - 5.
+The TT prepares the ESRS which sets out an accurate and comprehensive record of the Bank's due diligence of the Project, and includes the following: - a. an accurate description of the Project and any Associated Facilities (as defined in ESS1); - b. a description of the key potential ES risks and impacts of the Project; - c. the sources of information on which the Bank's due diligence and the d. a discussion of the key ES risks and impacts by reference to the relevant ESSs, and the proposed mitigation measures.